paulErdos/Astrovisualization/README.md

 * This will be useful after we have analyzed the web data, so only work on this to clear your head.

+Streaming:
+* Might be nice to resurrect this
+* DEFINITELY must have that one file commented.
+Else re-do streaming in Node from the bottom up.
+Maybe Carl could give a Nerd Club talk about websocket streaming in node lol
+* Give this zero priority for now.

 NOTES
 ===========================================================================